Risingson/eveeyeechoesdocs/docs/data/database.md

 ## Sharing maps
 Enter a discord server name you are joined on.
 Everybody on that server will have read only access to that set.

+### Remove a map from sharing
+To not share a map anymore hit `UNLINK` within the `Sharing` info line of a set's details.
+This will not remove the latest version from anyone who added that map but it would not get updated for them anymore.
+If removed by the ones using that legacy map it cannot be added back.

 ## External Data
 You can feed external data to eveeye by pasting an url to a JSON array, CSV or plain text file.
 If you are using this feature you won't be able to edit data within eveeye.